pedrocarvajal/automations-for-ai-for-programmers/workflows/laravel/refactor-helpers.md

 - [ ] Present the plan to the user for approval
 - [ ] **WAIT FOR USER CONFIRMATION** - Do not proceed until user explicitly approves the plan
 - [ ] **EXPLAIN** any skipped tasks

+**Common Issues to Check:**

+- Helper file not found or unreadable
+- PHP version too old (requires PHP 8.0+)
+- No usage found (may indicate helper is unused or needs migration)
+- Mixed naming conventions in existing code
+- Helper not registered in `composer.json` when it should be
+- Missing context about helper purpose
+- Helper in wrong location (should be global vs class method)

 ### Phase 2: Structure and Organization